vitali-fedulov/imagehash2/README.md

 ## Parameters

 The most important parameter is `numBuckets`.
 It defines granularity of hyper-space quantization.
 The higher the value, the more restrictive the comparison is.
-And, when used together with images4 package, the faster the search becomes:
+And, when used together with images4 package, higher `numBuckets` considerably accelerates the search process, because fewer image ids fall into a single quantization cell.

-* When `numBuckets` parameter is high (>100), the package finds **near-duplicate images**.
-For example: resized images, images with small color adjustments, images with minor detail variations.

-* When `numBuckets` is low (single digit values), the package is a **rough pre-filtering first step**.
-Then the **second precise step** with [images4](https://github.com/vitali-fedulov/images4) is required, applied on the image set from the pre-filtering step.
-This sequence is necessary because direct comparison with images4 can be slow for large image collections.

-The second parameter is `epsilon`, which can be safely set to 0.25 for most cases.
+The second parameter is `epsilon`, which can be safely set to 0.25.

 ## Example of comparison for 2 photos